-Concerns and allegations against staff (including supply teachers, volunteers and contractors)
+Concerns and allegations against staff (including supply teachers, third-party & self-employed staff volunteers and contractors, and adults from organisations or individuals using the school premises)

-If a member of staff is concerned about the behaviour of a person working or volunteering at the school (including contractors), they will follow the agreed procedure set out in the flowchart 'Allegation against adults', displayed in the shared areas, classrooms and staff toilets - See Safeguarding and Child Protection Policy - September 2022.
+If a member of staff is concerned about the behaviour of a person working or volunteering at the school (including contractors), they will follow the agreed procedure set out in the flowchart 'Allegation against adults', displayed in staff room/ shared areas/ staff toilet.
+Please see the safeguarding polic September 2024.

 Harnham Infant School operates a 'low-level' concerns policy in accordance with KCSIE.
-'Low-level' refers to behaviour that is: inconsistent with expectations set out in this policy, including inappropriate conduct outside of work, and/or does not meet the allegations threshold, or is otherwise not considered serious enough to consider a referral to the DOfA.
+'Low-level' refers to behaviour that is: inconsistent with expectations set out in this policy, including inappropriate conduct outside of work, and/or does not meet the allegations threshold, or is otherwise not considered serious enough to consider a referral to the LADO.

 All concerns, no matter how small, will be shared responsibly and with the right person, recorded and dealt with promptly and appropriately.
-This will serve our commitment to create and embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in this policy are constantly lived, monitored and reinforced by all staff.
+This will serve our commitment to create and embed a culture of openness, trust, and transparency in which the school's values and expected behaviour set out in this policy are constantly lived, monitored and reinforced by all staff.